shokoe/RomGoGetter/README.md

 - **archive.org** — fetches the file listing from any public (or credentialed) Internet Archive collection; supports S3 keys for access-restricted collections; works with "show all" and zip content pages
 - **lolroms.com** — scrapes file listings and direct download URLs from category pages, including Wayback Machine snapshots
 - **Minerva / Myrient** — downloads individual files from collection torrents via a full `aria2c` wrapper
-- **Local directory** — scans a folder on disk and treats it as a source; local files are preferred over remote when the same filename exists in both.
-Enables using RomGoGetter as a **smart copy tool**: curate a large local collection down to a filtered subset in a new folder
+- **Local directory** — paste a local folder path directly into the Source URLs input (one per line); local files are preferred over remote when the same filename exists in both.
+Enables using RomGoGetter as a **smart copy tool**: curate a large local collection down to a filtered subset in a new folder.
+Enable **Recursive** to scan subdirectories
-- **Multiple sources at once** — paste multiple URLs (one per line); listings are merged into a single pool before filtering
+- **Multiple sources at once** — paste multiple URLs and/or local paths (one per line); listings are merged into a single pool before filtering

 ---